 Its use is acceptable, but it depends on the intended use.
-For example, if used in a picking area where loads are significantly reduced (no pallets), it's okay.
+For example, it is okay if used in a picking area where loads are significantly reduced (no pallets).

 - With a ceiling-only sprinkler system, water cannot reach the fire if it is blocked by wood decking.
 Wire mesh decking allows smoke and heat to rise and sprinkler water to fall through the storage rack.

 - Dirt may accumulate on the plywood over time.
 Not as much when using wire mesh.

 - Plywood capacity should be equivalent to ANSI MH26.2 2017 or combined with safety bars.